JMR initials

 • A motorist must yield to oncoming bicyclists when making left-hand turns.

-Injured in a bicycle accident?
-Get legal assistance from our bicycle accident law firm!
+If you've been injured in a bicycle accident, get legal assistance from our bicycle accident law firm.

 Attorney Jason Ranallo has real integrity and a strong work ethic that he puts into action on the part of anyone seeking his counsel and representation.
 As his client, after a serious accident, I knew he always had my best interests in view and during a very difficult season in my life he took care of all the details I could not handle personally.
 Jason Ranallo put in a lot of time and effort, was always kind and responsive, and the result was very satisfactory.
 I only wish I had sought Jason’s counsel immediately.
 Lesson learned!
 I would recommend him wholeheartedly and without a second thought for personal injury or any legal issue.